MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 The following application code guidelines are recommended in order to minimize the size of the application:

-- Check libraries versions and changelog regularly.
+- Check libraries versions and changelogs regularly.
 Latest versions may be more optimized.
 - Avoid manipulating `String <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/String.html>`_ objects:

   - For example, prefer using integers to represent IDs.
   - Avoid overriding `Object.toString() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#toString-->`_ for debugging purposes.
 This method will always be embedded even if it is not called explicitly.
-  - Avoid using `Logger <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/logging/Logger.html>`_ or ``System.out.println()``.
-Use the :ref:`trace library <event-tracing>` instead.
-The logging library uses strings, while the trace library only use integer based error codes.
+  - Avoid using `Logger <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/logging/Logger.html>`_ or ``System.out.println()``, use the :ref:`trace library <event-tracing>` instead.
+The logging library uses strings, while the trace library only uses integer-based error codes.
   - Avoid using the string concatenation operator (``+``), use an explicit `StringBuilder <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/StringBuilder.html>`_ instead.
-The code generated by the ``+`` operator is not optimal and is may be bigger than when using manual ``StringBuilder`` operations.
+The code generated by the ``+`` operator is not optimal and is bigger than when using manual ``StringBuilder`` operations.

 - Avoid manipulating wrappers such as `Integer <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Integer.html>`_ and `Long <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Long.html>`_ objects, use primitive types instead.
-Such objects are allocated in Java heap memory and require boxing/unboxing extra code operations.
+Such objects have to be allocated in Java heap memory and require additional code for boxing and unboxing.
-- Avoid using the `service <https://repository.microej.com/artifacts/ej/library/runtime/service/>`_ library.
-Use singletons or `Constants.getClass() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Constants.html#getClass-java.lang.String->`_ instead.
-The service library require class reflection and to embed API and implementation type names.
+- Avoid using the `service <https://repository.microej.com/artifacts/ej/library/runtime/service/>`_ library, use singletons or `Constants.getClass() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Constants.html#getClass-java.lang.String->`_ instead.
+The service library requires embedding class reflection methods and the type names of both interfaces and implementations.
 - Avoid using the Java Collections Framework.
 This OpenJDK standard library has not been designed for memory constrained devices.

   - Use raw arrays instead of `List <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/List.html>`_ objects.
-The `ArrayTools <https://repository.microej.com/javadoc/microej_5.x/apis/ej/basictool/ArrayTools.html>`_ class provided utility methods for common array manipulations.
+The `ArrayTools <https://repository.microej.com/javadoc/microej_5.x/apis/ej/basictool/ArrayTools.html>`_ class provides utility methods for common array operations.
-  - Use `PackedMap <https://repository.microej.com/javadoc/microej_5.x/apis/ej/basictool/map/PackedMap.html>`_ instead of `Map <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/Map.html>`_ objects.
-It provides similar APIs and features with no extra cost in heap.
+  - Use `PackedMap <https://repository.microej.com/javadoc/microej_5.x/apis/ej/basictool/map/PackedMap.html>`_ objects instead of `Map <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/Map.html>`_ objects.
+It provides similar APIs and features with lower Java heap usage.
-  - In exceptional case where the target device is only RAM footprint constrained, use collection constructors that allow to set the internal structures capacity.
-For example, use the `ArrayList(int initialCapacity) <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-int->`_ constructor instead of the `default one <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-->`_ which will allocate space for ten elements.

-- Use `ej.bon.Timer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html>`_ instead of deprecated EDC ``java.util.Timer``.
-When both are integrated, almost all the code is embedded twice.
+- Use `ej.bon.Timer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html>`_ instead of deprecated ``java.util.Timer``.
+When both class are used, almost all the code is embedded twice.
-- Use :ref:`BON constants <section.classpath.elements.constants>` wherever possible:
+- Use :ref:`BON constants <section.classpath.elements.constants>` in the following cases if possible:

   - when writing debug code or optional code, use the ``if (Constants.getBoolean()) { ... }`` pattern.
 That way, the optional code will not be embedded in the production firmware if the constant is set to ``false``.
-  - replace the use of :ref:`System Properties <system_properties>` when both key and values are compile-time constants.
-System Properties should be reserved for runtime lookup, and also require to embed the key and the value as intern strings.
+  - replace the use of :ref:`System Properties <system_properties>` by BON constants when both keys and values are known at compile-time.
+System Properties should be reserved for runtime lookup.
+Each property requires embedding its key and its value as intern strings.

-- Check for useless or duplicate synchronization layers in call stacks, in order reduce the usage of ``synchronized`` statements.
-Some extra code is generated to acquire and release the monitor.
+- Check for useless or duplicate synchronization operations in call stacks, in order reduce the usage of ``synchronized`` statements.
+Each statement generates additional code to acquire and release the monitor.
-- Avoid declaring abrupt exit statements (``break``, ``continue``, ``throw`` or ``return``) that jump over a ``synchronized`` block.
-At each exit point, some extra code is generated to release the monitor properly.
+- Avoid declaring exit statements (``break``, ``continue``, ``throw`` or ``return``) that jump out of a ``synchronized`` block.
+At each exit point, additional code is generated to release the monitor properly.
-- Avoid declaring abrupt exit statements (``break``, ``continue``, ``throw`` or ``return``) that jump over a ``try`` block.
+- Avoid declaring exit statements (``break``, ``continue``, ``throw`` or ``return``) that jump out of a ``try/finally`` block.
 At each exit point, the code of the ``finally`` block is generated (duplicated).
-This also applies on a ``try(with_resource){}`` block since a finally block is generated to close the resource properly.
+This also applies on every ``try-with-resources`` block since a ``finally`` block is generated to close the resource properly.
 - Avoid overriding `Object.equals(Object) <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#equals-java.lang.Object->`_ and `Object.hashCode() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#hashCode-->`_, use ``==`` operator instead if it is sufficient.
-The :ref:`correct implementation of these methods <equals_hashcode>` needs code.
+The :ref:`correct implementation of these methods <equals_hashcode>` requires significant code.
-- Avoid calling ``equals()`` and ``hashCode()`` methods directly on ``Object`` references, otherwise all overridden methods for every selected classes will be embedded.
+- Avoid calling ``equals()`` and ``hashCode()`` methods directly on ``Object`` references.
+Otherwise, the method of every embedded class which overrides the method will be embedded.
-- Avoid creating inlined anonymous objects (such as ``new Runnable(){ ... }`` objects), otherwise a new anonymous class is created for each inlined object.
-Moreover, each enclosed final variable is added as a field of the anonymous class.
-Declare an explicit class instead.
+- Avoid creating inlined anonymous objects (such as ``new Runnable() { ... }`` objects), implement the interface in a existing class instead.
+Indeed, a new class is created for each inlined object.
+Moreover, each enclosed final variable is added as a field of this anonymous class.
 - Replace constant arrays and objects initialization in ``static final`` fields by :ref:`immutables objects <section.classpath.elements.immutables>`.
-Otherwise it generates initialization code which requires execution time and allocates objects in Java heap.
+Indeed, initializing objects dynamically generates code which takes significant ROM and requires execution time.
-- Check if some features available in software libraries are already provided by device hardware.
-For example, avoid using `java.util.Calendar <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/Calendar.html>`_ (full Gregorian calendar implementation) if the application only require basic date manipulation provided by the internal real-time clock (RTC).
+- Check if some features available in software libraries are not already provided by the device hardware.
+For example, avoid using `java.util.Calendar <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/Calendar.html>`_ (full Gregorian calendar implementation) if the application only requires basic date manipulation provided by the internal real-time clock (RTC).

 MicroEJ Platform Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following configuration guidelines are recommended in order to minimize the size of the application:

-- Check MicroEJ Architecture and Packs versions and changelog regularly.
+- Check MicroEJ Architecture and Packs versions and changelogs regularly.
 Latest versions may be more optimized.
-- Configure the Platform to use :ref:`tiny <core-tiny>` capability of the MicroEJ Core Engine.
-It reduces application code size by ~20%, provided application code size is lower than 256KB (resources excluded).
+- Configure the Platform to use the :ref:`tiny <core-tiny>` capability of the MicroEJ Core Engine.
+It reduces application code size by ~20%, provided that the application code size is lower than 256KB (resources excluded).
 - Disable unnecessary modules in the ``.platform`` file.
-For example, disable the ``Image PNG Decoder`` module if the application do not need to load PNG images at runtime.
+For example, disable the ``Image PNG Decoder`` module if the application does not load PNG images at runtime.
 - Don't embed unnecessary pixel conversion algorithms.
-This can save up to ~8KB of code size but it requires knowing the format of the resources embedded in the application.
+This can save up to ~8KB of code size but it requires knowing the format of the resources used in the application.
-- Select your embedded C compilation toolchain with care, one which will allow low ROM footprint with optimal performance.
+- Select your embedded C compilation toolchain with care, prefer one which will allow low ROM footprint with optimal performance.
 Check the compiler options:

   - Check documentation for available optimization options (``-Os`` on GCC).
 These options can also be overridden per source file.
-  - Separate each function and data resource in a dedicated section (``-ffunction-sections  -fdata-sections`` on GCC)
+  - Separate each function and data resource in a dedicated section (``-ffunction-sections  -fdata-sections`` on GCC).

 - Check the linker optimization options.
 The linker command line can be found in the project settings, and it may be printed during link.